murny/squad-maker/README.md

 <h1>Squad Maker Challenge</h1>

-The challenge is to create an application that separates team members.
+The challenge is to create an application that separates team members into squads.

 <h2>Overview</h2>